therobertc/oef-sdk-python/docs/source/user/communication-protocols.rst

 The `Decline`'s target must be the `CFP` that initiated the negotiation.
 It can be even sent by the `Seller` on the `Buyer` 's `CFP`.

-You can use the method :func:`~oef.core.OEFCoreInterface.send_decline` to send a `Decline` message.
+You can use the method :func:`~oef.agents.Agent.send_decline` to send a `Decline` message.

-Assume, for example, that the following code is executed inside the :func:`~oef.core.DialogueInterface.on_propose` of the `Buyer`.
+Assume, for example, that the following code is executed inside the :func:`~oef.agents.Agent.on_propose` of the `Buyer`.

 .. code-block:: python

     class Buyer(OEFAgent):

-        def on_propose(self, origin: str,
+        def on_propose(self, msg_id: int,
                        dialogue_id: int,
-                       msg_id: int,
+                       origin: str,
                        target: int,
                        proposal: PROPOSE_TYPES) -> None: